planetfederal/workshops/workshops/postgis/source/en/upgrades.rst

 There are two upgrade scenarios for PostGIS too, but they are slightly different from the PostgreSQL scheme:

-There are two kinds of PostgreSQL upgrade scenarios:
+There are two kinds of PostGIS upgrade scenarios:

   * A "minor upgrade" when the software version increases at the "patch" or "minor" level.
 For example, from 1.5.3 to 1.5.3, or from 1.4.4 to 1.5.0.
 Patch upgrades fix bugs only and do not add new features.
 Minor upgrades fix add new features or change behaviour.
   * A "major upgrade" when the "major" version increases.
 This is extremely rare.
 For example, from 0.9.4 to 1.0.0, or from 1.5.4 to 2.0.0.
 Major upgrades change the on-disk storage format for geometries and require a full database dump and restore.